coffeeflash/tobisyurt/_posts/2022-01-02-modsecurity-nginx.md

 # Grafana Dashboard

 I like logs, but I love visualizations!
 I set up a grafana instance to monitor my reverse proxy's access logs before and added a new dashboard for the modsecurity messages in the error log.
-Maybe there will follow another post on grafana related stuff.
+Maybe there will follow another post on Grafana related stuff.

 But if you are interested in the dashboard itself, i shared it [here](https://grafana.com/grafana/dashboards/15495){:target="_blank"}.